Aikido: Basic techniques

-The following are a sample of the basic or widely practiced throws and pins.
-Many of these techniques derive from Daitō-ryū Aiki-jūjutsu, but some others were invented by Morihei Ueshiba.
-The precise terminology for some may vary between organisations and styles; the following are the terms used by the Aikikai Foundation.
-Note that despite the names of the first five techniques listed, they are not universally taught in numeric order.
+Here is a sample of the basic or widely practiced throws and pins.
+Many of the techniques derive from Daitō-ryū Aiki-jūjutsu, but some others were invented by Morihei Ueshiba.
+The precise terminology for some may vary between organisations and styles; the terms presented are the terms used by the Aikikai Foundation.
+Although the names of the first five techniques listed are in succession, they are not universally taught in numeric order.